vic-ma/howtodismantle.github.io/_posts/2025-03-17-The Art-of-Printing-Mastering-Bixolon-SRP-Q300-Series-label-printer-with-with-enhanced-ESCPOS-commands-and-tables.md

 {% endhighlight %}

 Here's how it works:
 1. We build the ESC/POS commands by using plain text and hex commands.
-The hex commands for line feed and other formatting purposes is done with constants.
-That improves readability.
+The hex commands for line feed and other formatting behavior is done with constants.
+This improves readability.
-2. We wrap this string with the `PureESCPOS` markup command.
+2. We wrap the commands string with the `PureESCPOS` markup command.
-3. We send this string to the printer.
+3. We send the wrapped command to the printer.

 Here's the result on paper, which already comes pretty close to a professional label: